 Record Attendance: 60,243

-Oh, you certainly would love to be in “that number”, when the Spurs go marching in their brand new arena.
-Although still under construction, new Tottenham Hotspur Stadium will obviously be a football masterpiece introducing latest technologies and facilities to meet spectators’ every need.
-Imagine cosy heated seats with USB charging ports and access to lounges.
-Architects will turn 72,000 square feet of concrete into a new home for Harry Kane and Co.
-The devoted Spurs supporters are anticipating watching the first game in 2019 at their new home ground.
+Opened in 2019, new Tottenham Hotspur Stadium will obviously be a football masterpiece introducing latest technologies and facilities to meet spectators’ every need.
+Cosy heated seats with USB charging ports and access to lounges.
+Architects turned 72,000 square feet of concrete into a new home for Harry Kane and Co.

 #3 – London Stadium – London